 Transfer batter to cake pan, smoothing top, and bake until a pick inserted in center of cake comes out clean and top is golden brown, about 50 minutes.
 Let cake cool.

-Whisk together confectioners sugar and lemon juice in a bowl until smooth.
-Pour glaze over warm cake, spreading it with a spatula to drizzle over edge.
+Whisk together powdered sugar and lemon juice in a bowl until smooth.
+Add coconut oil and stir until combined.
+Add plant-based milk, one tablespoon at a time, until you get a pourable consistency.
+Pour over warm cake, spreading it with a spatula to drizzle over edges.
 Let stand until glaze is set, about 15 minutes.

 Blueberry Sauce Instructions: